paul-riley/therealghostbuster/README.md

-# ClassFinder
+# The REAL Ghostbuster

-ClassFinder is a Python application designed to locate the code that is in use for Puppet Enterprise.
+The REAL Ghostbuster is a Python application designed to locate the code that is in use for Puppet Enterprise.

+It was developed due to Ruby, Gem, and API issues related to the original Ghostbuster application.
+Those may have since been resolved.

 ## Features